nsrau/azure-docs.it-it/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         uploader.Execute();
     }

-`DataLakeStoreUploader` supporta il caricamento e il download ricorsivi tra un percorso di file locale e un percorso di file Data Lake Store.
+`DataLakeStoreUploader` supports recursive upload and download between a local file path and a Data Lake Store file path.

-## Ottenere informazioni su un file o una directory
+## <a name="get-file-or-directory-info"></a>Get file or directory info

-Il frammento seguente illustra il metodo `GetItemInfo` che è possibile usare per recuperare informazioni su un file o una directory disponibile in Data Lake Store.
+The following snippet shows a `GetItemInfo` method that you can use to retrieve information about a file or directory available in Data Lake Store.

     // Get file or directory info
     public static FileStatusProperties GetItemInfo(string path)